yashodhan-singh/leetcode/README.md

 # leetcode
-A collection of my leetcode practice
+A collection of my solutions to [leetcode practice problems](https://leetcode.com/problemset/all/)